 Watch the Sunset in the Mariposa Grove

 The sunset in the Mariposa Grove is a truly magical experience.
 The golden rays pierce through the many trees to show an orange spectacle.
 The sunset is best seen from the end of the Grizzly Giant Loop trail on the hill looking Westwards.
 The sun flares and rays are a photographer’s dream making this one of Yosemite’s best Instagram spots and photography location.
+It is also one of the best places to watch the Yosemite sunset!

 For more California sunset inspiration check out our post on the best sunset spots in Death Valley!